 When you hear statistics like “90% of Americans Have a Nutrient Deficiency,” you probably place yourself in the nutritionally complete 10%, especially if you take your vitamins and do a fairly reasonable job at watching what you eat.
 However, if you are fatigued, chronically lack energy, frequently catch colds and/or have a hard time losing weight, maybe you should think again.
 Those specific symptoms are signs of amino acid deficiency.
-Plus, if you don’t get enough aminos, Medical News Bulletin says that you won’t be able to sufficiently absorb that multivitamin and mineral supplement you take.
+Plus, if you don’t get enough aminos, you won’t be able to sufficiently absorb nutrients from that multivitamin and mineral supplement you take.

 Additionally, since amino acids are the essential elements that make up protein, if you’re short on aminos, you’re likely not getting enough protein, either.
 If you’ve been trying to lose weight and nothing seems to work, add amino acids and more protein to your diet.
 Those elements could be what’s been missing the whole time.

 Protein is essential to good nutrition and, if you think about it, protein for weight loss is good common sense.
 One reason is that you burn more calories digesting protein than any other food.
 According to Precision Nutrition, 20 to 30 percent of the protein calories you eat are spent on processing it so, right from the start, protein boosts your burn.
 Next, when you eat protein as part of a weight loss plan that includes building muscle, protein helps build lean muscle mass which increases the amount of fat and calories your body burns.